jordandalley/threadfinite/README.md

 This python script uses the 'yt-dlp' python library to parse the m3u8 manifest for the highest quality stream (or streams if audio and video separate), then feeds the highest quality stream(s) directly into python-ffmpeg.
 This process is also useful for creating custom m3u8 files with livestreams from sources such as Youtube that you may wish to use as a TV channel.

-If you wish to bypass the optimisation script, and pass the streams directly to ffmpeg like normal, you can simply login to Threadfin and change the ffmpeg binary path from '/usr/bin/ffmpeg' to '/usr/bin/ffmpeg-bin'.

 Logs for the wrapper script are stored in config/log and retained for 1 day by default.

-## What does the Dockerfile do?

-- Adds & removes apt packages in the official Threadfin docker image:
-  - Add: python3-pip added for installing python packages
-  - Add: supervisord added for better process handling, and running nscd alongside the threadfin process
-  - Add: nscd needed for dns resolution of official ffmpeg static builds
-  - Remove: ffmpeg remove this apt package so we can use our own ffmpeg binaries
-- Copies the ffmpeg wrapper script in build/ffmpeg-wrapper.py to /usr/bin/ffmpeg
-- Copies the supplied ffmpeg static binary from build/ffmpeg to /usr/bin/ffmpeg-bin
-- Installs all requirements in requirements.txt using pip3
-  - Add: ffmpeg-python
-  - Add: yt-dlp
-  - Add: psutil
-  - Add: websocket-client

 ## Sample Docker-Compose